David Pleat: Tottenham Hotspur

 In May 1986, Pleat was appointed manager of Tottenham Hotspur.
 He brought Mitchell Thomas with him from Luton.
 His earliest change at the club was to bring in Richard Gough whom he paired with Gary Mabbutt in defence, moving Paul Allen into midfield.
 In the 1986–87 season, his only full season as manager, Tottenham Hotspur finished third in the First Division, and reached the FA Cup final and the semi-final of the Football League Cup.
 Pleat received the 'Manager of the Month' awards in both January and February 1987.
 Glenn Moore, writing in The Independent in 1995, described the play during Pleat's stint as manager of Spurs as "some of the best attacking football of the last two decades".
 During this season, he played with five in midfield including creative players such as Ossie Ardiles, Chris Waddle and Glenn Hoddle and just one striker – Clive Allen, who scored 49 goals in all competitions.

-The team narrowly lost 3–2 after extra time in the FA Cup Final against Coventry City in one of the most exciting matches that Wembley Stadium had witnessed.
+The team lost 3–2 after extra time in the FA Cup Final against Coventry City one match.

 Pleat's employment as manager of Tottenham came to an end in October 1987 when he resigned after unsubstantiated newspaper claims about his private life.
 He was replaced by Terry Venables.